 What Is Radiation?

-Two simple stations illustrated radiation:
+Two simple thermal energy activities illustrated radiation:

 - Students held their hands above an electric candle.
 Although they didn’t touch the candle, they still felt the heat.